edgeimpulse/balena-cam-tinyml/README.md

 In this tutorial we'll build a model that can distinguish between different type of shoes: flip flops, sneakers or running shoes.

 ### Data collection

+> _Note_: if you don't have a smartphone or already have a dataset of jpg files, you can use the [Edge Impulse Uploader](https://docs.edgeimpulse.com/docs/cli-uploader) to add images to your project.

 Head to your Edge Impulse project and add your mobile phone as a device to start capturing images: